ChicagoAcademyofSciences/data-cleaning/workflows/mala_accession-matching.markdown

   * Repeat the sorting and matching process for the "Received From", "COLLECTOR_AGENT_1", and "COLLECTOR_AGENT_2" columns.
 If no match is found, search the data by ACCN number and repeat the recording process.
 If there are still no matches, put a "Done-not found in spreadsheet data" in the "status" column of Refine.

   * In some cases, the name in Arctos and the name in Received From will not match.
 More data is needed to establish the donor, so put a FLAG in the Flags column to mark it off and a "No" in the "ACCN Confirmed?" column to indicate lack of certainty.
+Then, place a "?" in the ACCN-Sam column.

   * There will also be cases where multiple accession numbers may apply to the same entry.
 Again, more data will be needed for a determination, so mark it with a FLAG in Excel and make a note of possible accession numbers in the Remarks column of the Excel data.

+  * In all cases where there is a donor or agency but no definite accession number, put a "?" in the ACCN-Sam column to mark it as unknown

-### Process 4:
+### Process 4: Initial Accession Matching and Donor Reconciliation

-After using Refine to match Arctos data to the spreadsheet data, the only ACCN numbers left were the unknowns, "Yes", and "No" entries.
+After using Refine to match Arctos data to the spreadsheet data, the only ACCN numbers left should be the ones not in Arctos, the unknowns, "Yes", and "No" entries.
+  * Sort the Excel sheet by standardized donor name, and then by accession number, and then by higher geography and specific locality.
+This will result in clusters of names organized by number and place, with all of the unidentified accessions (?, Yes, No, and blank) at the bottom of each cluster.

+  * If available, be sure to import cleaned catalog data at the start of the process as it will make identification easier.
+If no cleaned catalog data is available (as was the case for us), track your progress using "check" in the confirmation column or "no" in the compared with catalog column.
+When catalog data is available, import it into the correct columns and start back at the top of the inventory data.

+  * Attempt to match up the unknown accession numbers using the donor, Arctos-ACCN, date and locality, and catalog information, if available.
+If a number can be identified with at least three pieces of information, enter it and mark "Done" in the confirmation column.
+If no catalog data is available, but two pieces of data match, enter it and mark "Check" in the confirmation column.
+If only two pieces of data match again, enter "No" in the confirmation column and flag the entry for later comparisons.
+If only the name matches, the ACCN will remain "?" and will have a "No" in the confirmation column.

+  * There may be inconsistencies between donors from different sources.
+Many of these will have already been flagged in Process 2.
+Try to identify the correct owner and accession number by comparing the dates and localities of each donor cluster.
+If the donor still cannot be identified, make a note in the remarks and flag the entry.

+### Process 5: Creative Accessions and FIC Identification
+There may still be a significant number of entries that have no donor or agency listed, but do have an accession number, or information in the catalog books but not in the spreadsheet.
+All of this data can help identify FIC's and confirm the work already completed.

+  * First pull in all of the relevant donor and agency data from FIC entries, if you have not done so already.
+Information from inventory labels may be useful as well.
+Use a filter to find relevant names in that data.
+  * Next, pull in relevant data from the catalog books, including accession numbers (if not already confirmed or guessed at), donors, and dates.
+  *